mahdivahedi/Speech_to_text/README.md

 # Speech_to_text
-Web page for Cloud Computing course using IBM cloud services such as speech to text, Natrual Language Understanding, Language Translation with Pythonanywhere as a free host and its storage and database services.
+Web page for Cloud Computing course using IBM cloud services such as speech to text, Natural Language Understanding, Language Translation with Pythonanywhere as a free host and its storage and database services.

 * Front: Jinja2
 * Web framework: Flask